simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

     }
 }
 ```

+This test starts from the url `/home` checks only the base url and ignores things like query parameters and page anchors (`?search=lorem`, `#contact`).
+It even adds an additional assertion that checks, that all uris starting with `/admin` explicitly return a redirect.

+## Caveats

+This package is more of a proof of concept for me, and something I needed for simpler pages to quickly add a testing layer.

+Sadly, this *does not work with JavaScript* – it basically has the same limitations that default Laravel feature test have.

+There is a [roadmap](https://github.com/simonvomeyser/laravel-automatic-tests#roadmap) you can check out for the things that could be a cool addition to this package.

 That's all for this post, I just wanted to explain the reasoning behind the decisions ... and of course promote my OSS Work a little 😅